God made a declaration about Job that every child of God should hope He will make about them.

-Proverbs 13:22: "A good man leaves an inheritance to his children's children; but the wealth of the sinner is laid up for the just."
+Proverbs 13:22, "A good man leaves an inheritance to his children's children, and the wealth of the sinner is laid up for the just (righteous)."

 When a child of God chooses to disobey God and sin, of course they will experience the consequences of their actions.
 But it should not be automatically assumed that is the case when a child of God is in crisis.

-More than likely they are suffering for righteousness sake.
+More than likely, they are suffering for righteousness' sake.
 The Lord Jesus said, "Blessed are those who are persecuted for righteousness' sake, for theirs is the kingdom of heaven.
-Blessed are you when men revile and persecute you, and say all kinds of evil against you falsely for My sake.
-Rejoice and be very glad, for great is your reward in heaven, for in this manner they persecuted the prophets who were before you" (Matt.
+Blessed are you when men revile you, and persecute you, and say all kinds of evil against you falsely for My sake.
+Rejoice and be very glad, because great is your reward in heaven, for in this manner they persecuted the prophets who were before you'" (Matt.
 5:10-12).

-It should not be assumed by the child of God that He is punishing them.
+The child of God should not assume that He is punishing them.

-Even after Lucifer made a severe attack upon Job and his family, God declared, "Have you considered my servant Job, that there is none like him on the earth, a blameless and an upright man, one who fears God and avoids evil?
-He holds fast to his integrity ... " (Job 2:3).
+Even after Lucifer made a severe attack upon Job and his family, God declared, "Have you considered My servant Job, that there is none like him on the earth, a blameless and an upright man, who fears God and avoids evil?
+He still holds fast his integrity" (Job 2:3b).

 Be assured, in all of these things, the Lord God, Jesus Christ, is not against you.

 He has not put these things on you.
 He is your refuge, your fortress, your shelter in the time of storm.
-In all of these things, you are more than a conqueror.
+In all of these things, you are more than a conquer.